 Another approach to beginner-level Python programming involves on-demand or self-paced training.
 Unlike in-person or online training, on-demand classes can be priced either individually or as part of a subscription model.
 There are also numerous free options available.

-Each type of on-demand option typically has its advantages and drawbacks, and it’s essential to note which are courses for beginners, intermediate programmers, or advanced programmers.
+Each type of on-demand option typically has its advantages and drawbacks, and it’s essential to identify whether courses are intended for beginners, intermediate users, or advanced programmers.
 Always check course listings and the syllabus before enrolling in an on-demand course.

 Free classes are generally the shortest, about one to three hours long.
 Paid programs offer a broader range of expected time commitment and price, from $85 for a 25-hour Python Bootcamp to as much as $699 for a six-hour Python Certification course.
 With subscription-based services, on-demand classes may be included as part of a monthly paid subscription to a platform like Cloud Academy or DataCamp.

 If there’s a drawback to on-demand training, it’s the lack of instructor feedback or student accountability.
-Most Python programmers use on-demand training as an introductory method, not a primary educational method.
+Most Python learners use on-demand training as an introduction rather than a primary learning method.

 Popular on-demand programs include Noble Desktop’s Exchanging Excel for Python, DataCamp’s Introduction to Python, and Simplilearn’s Python Tutorial for Beginners.